hjg39/ExcelDynamicCase/README.md

 # Excel Dynamic Case

-This is a C# VSTO Excel Workbook .NET Framework that calculates Elo ratings for players in the Excel World Championship series.
-It processes match data and produces updated Elo scores based on configurable parameters.
+This is a C#.NET Framework VSTO Excel Workbook that is a proof of concept for an Excel challenge that you play through, unlocking the use of new functions as you go.

 ## 🚀 Quick Start (Run the App)